Createdd/Writing/2020/articles/visualizeLayersCNN.md

 With the resize fuctionality it is possible to inspect all images at a proper size.

-## Bonus -  A neural transfer approach
+## Bonus - a neural transfer approach

 In my previous aerticle [Neural Style Transfer — A high-level approach ](https://towardsdatascience.com/neural-style-transfer-a-high-level-approach-250d4414c56b) I provided an overview about neural style transfer.
 Using the ideas with the following style image.